Impact of the COVID-19 pandemic on the performing arts: Financial aid

 With the extensive financial disruption across all areas of the economy, many governments announced fiscal stimulus and economic bailout packages which included specific resources for the arts and cultural sectors.
 Equally, various charities and industry bodies raised funds to support their sector.

 Arts and culture sector financial stimulus packages from individual countries included:

 In March, a petition of over 50 arts and culture organisations (including peak bodies from the music, dance, visual arts, museums, writers' and indigenous arts groups) requested a financial aid package "...to a value of 2% of the $111.7 billion [cultural and creative] industry".
 Furthermore, it requesting the Prime Minister "...issue a public statement recognising the value of our industry to all Australians" and noting that the industry had not yet recovered from the impact of the 2019–20 Australian bushfire season.
 Separately, Live Performance Australia, which represents the live performing industry, had requested $850 million for its sector.

 Instead of the $2.2billion requested in the petition, In early April the federal government announced a package of $27million in specific Arts funding – $7 million for the Indigenous Visual Arts Industry Support program, $10 million for Regional Arts Australia's regional arts fund, and $10 million for Support Act,"the charity that provides financial support and counselling to people in the music industry".
 It also expanded unemployment assistance in response to the pandemic – dubbed JobKeeper – however it specifically excluded "freelancers and casuals on short-term contracts, or who have worked for a series of employers in the last year".
 Given arts sector's high reliance on short-term contracts, a large proportion of arts and cultural sector professionals were ineligible for the scheme.

 Arts Council England announced £160 million would be made available for arts organisations, including £50 million for organisations it does not usually fund and £20 million for individual and freelance artists.

 In late March the United States federal government announced a $2 trillion economic stimulus package in the Coronavirus Aid, Relief, and Economic Security Act.
 It included: "$75 million for the National Endowment for the Arts and $75 million for the National Endowment for the Humanities, which can pass on the money to institutions that need it.
 Another $50 million was designated to the Institute of Museum and Library Services, which distributes funds to museums and libraries.
 Some Republicans criticized in relief funding that was allocated for the Kennedy Center as wasteful spending.

+Post-Covid

+The arts have struggled for several years since the shutdown; West End and then Broadway audiences and grosses mostly recovered, but regional and local theatres, together with much of the arts industry, has continued to face challenges as costs rose and attendance remained low.